|The family Juliidae

 recognized as gastropods when living animals were discovered in

 1959.
-Diurnally active, they feed on algae of the genus Caulerpa.
+Diurnally active, they feed on green algae.
 Some are among

 the few gastropods to have green shells.
 At